Trustpilot 4.5 star average rating on over 38,000 reviews for Freedom Debt Relief

 If this is the year you plan to become debt-free, you can begin by reading about these useful and effective methods to eliminate credit card debt and better manage your finances going forward.

-If you are only dealing with a couple thousand in debt, you should be able to handle it on your own by making more than just the minimum payments.
+If you are only dealing with a couple thousand dollars in credit card debt, you may be able to handle it on your own by making more than just the minimum payments.
 When you’re only making minimum payments, you’re mostly paying off interest rather than what you actually owe (your principal debt), which means you’ll end up paying much more in the long run.
 Putting extra cash toward your accounts at the end of the month can help you get out of debt a lot faster.

-Two effective do-it-yourself ways to eliminate debt are the avalanche and snowball methods:
+Two effective do-it-yourself ways to eliminate debt are the avalanche and snowball methods.

 If you’re dealing with one or two accounts with high interest rates, the avalanche method might work for you.
 With this method, you target the account with the highest interest rate first while making the same minimum payments on your other accounts.
 After paying off the highest interest account, simply move on to the account with the next highest rate.
 Using this method, you could save more on interest and get out of debt faster.